While it’s true that siding can dramatically improve the looks of a home, siding does contribute more to a home’s overall function and design.

 There’s a wider selection of siding than ever before, encompassing wood, vinyl, metal, brick, stone, fiber cement, and more.
 Check out this comprehensive list of styles.

-This advanced composite siding incorporates an innovative triple-composite process that’s designed to create a product that lasts for life.
+Everlast siding is an advanced composite siding that incorporates an innovative triple-composite process that’s designed to create a product that lasts for life.
 It doesn’t require caulking or painting.
 Water-resistant and completely comprised of man-made products, it won’t bow, rot, swell, or attract wood-boring insects.

 The durable, strong, and safe cellular PVC is extruded through precision tool and die manufacturing to the highest tolerances.
 The manufacturing process includes chemically bonding an acrylic cap into the PVC substrate to provide a more durable, fade-resistant protection.